 Our purpose is to learn alongside others while caring for our one and only environment.
 Spent Group started by learning about the world of beer brewers spent grain — a resource that is produced by the millions of tons and sent to landfills where methane is released into the air during its long-term decomposition.

 We continuously meet with local brewers and conduct internal research to dissect how we can benefit everyone involved.
-It’s lead us to connect with other organic production that has similar byproducts; such as the loose fermented tea from Kombucha, unsellable byproduct from a stone flour mill, and unused meat from small-scale animal farms.
+It’s lead us to connect with other organic products that have similar byproducts; such as the loose fermented tea from Kombucha, an unsellable byproduct from a stone flour mill, and unused meat from small-scale animal farms.